haghighi251/tws/README.md

 ## About TWS
 <hr>
-TWS is a web application to make a travelling reservation website by Node.js and react.
+TWS is a web application to make a travelling reservation website by Node.js and React.
 TWS has used these packages inside of it.

 - Express [Fast, unopinionated, minimalist web framework for Node.js](https://expressjs.com/).
 - Database  [MongoDB](https://www.mongodb.com/).